Jaxelr/Nancy.RapidCache/.github/CONTRIBUTING.md

 # How to contribute

-I've tried to keep the requirements to the minimum possible.
+Here's some brief points to follow in order to contribute

-## Pull requests.
+## Pull requests

 * Please dont use a master branch for PRs.
 * Rebase any relevant changes from upstream before asking for PRs.